Kuch Pak Raha Hai

 1. Add few drops of oil or ghee in each hollow and brush it well using a silicon brush.

-3. After 2-3 minutes, turn the balls with the help of knife so that it is cooked from other side as well.
-Once done, add them to the kadhi (continue from step 6).
+3. After 2-3 minutes, turn the pakora one by one with the help of knife so that they are cooked from other side as well.
+Drizzle some oil near the edges of pakoda.
+Once they are cooked from all sides, add them to the kadhi (continue from step 6).

 1. How to save kadhi from splitting or curdling?